KendyC/kendyc.github.io/ReadMe.md

 #DesignMakeCreate 📐🔨🔩
 #EducationEvolved 👩🏻‍🏫👨🏻‍💻👩🏻‍🎓

-Some of my fundamental security beliefs have been shaped by thought leadership from the following educational influencers:
+Some of my fundamental technology philosophies have been shaped by thought leadership from the following educational influencers:

 •> <b>Jeff Bezos, CEO of Amazon</b> <•> "The Electricity Metaphor"<br>